scala-network/GUI-miner/README.md

 ### **LOKI (LOKI) Mining**

-[Loki](https://loki.network) Loki is a privacy network which will allow users to transact and communicate privately over the internet, providing a suite of tools to help maintain the maximum amount of anonymity possible while browsing, transacting and communicating online..
+[Loki](https://loki.network) Loki is a privacy network which will allow users to transact and communicate privately over the internet, providing a suite of tools to help maintain the maximum amount of anonymity possible while browsing, transacting and communicating online.

 *Mining LOKI:*